 Ellen Kythor

-“Bath is a brilliant place to be with young children.
-My children are now eight and five, and since moving back to Bath five years ago, we’ve enjoyed wandering, playing, and plenty of treats!
+“Bath is a brilliant place to visit with children.
+Since moving back to Bath with young children, we’ve enjoyed wandering, playing, and plenty of treats!
 I couldn’t choose one favourite place, but here are some ideas if you’re spending time in Bath with kids.

 Jeff Giblin